-BANK NEGARA MALAYSIA ANTI-MONEY LAUNDERING AND COUNTER FINANCING OF TERRORISM (AML/CFT) - BANKING AND DEPOSIT-TAKING INSTITUTIONS (SECTOR 1)

-28.2 BOARD OF DIRECTORS
+BANK NEGARA MALAYSIA's Policy Document on Anti-Money Laundering, Countering Financing of Terrorism and Targeted Financial Sanctions for Financial Institutions (AML/CFT and TFS for FIs)

+11. 2 Board

-28.2.1.1 General
+General

-- a) Members of Board of Directors (Board members) shall understand their roles and responsibilities in managing ML/TF risks faced by the reporting institution. - b) Board members must be aware of the ML/TF risks associated with business strategies, delivery channels and geographical coverage of its business products and services. - c) Board members must understand the AML/CFT measures required by the laws including the AMLATFA, subsidiary legislation and instruments issued under the AMLATFA, and the industry's standards and best practices as well as the importance of implementing AML/CFT measures to prevent the reporting institution from being abused by money launderers and financiers of terrorism.
+11.2.1 Board members must understand their roles and responsibilities in managing ML/TF risks identified by the reporting institution

+11.2.2 Board members must be cognisant of the ML/TF risks associated with business strategies, delivery channels and geographical coverage of its business products and services.

+11.2.3 Board members must understand the AML/CFT measures required by the relevant laws, instruments issued under the AMLA, as well as industry's standards and best practices in implementing AML/CFT measures.

-28.2.2 Roles and Responsibilities
+Roles and Responsibilities

-The Board of Directors (Board) have the following roles and responsibilities:
+11.2.4 The Board has the following roles and responsibilities:

-- a) maintain accountability and oversight for establishing AML/CFT policies and minimum standards; - approve policies regarding AML/CFT measures within the reporting institution, including those required for risk assessment, mitigation and profiling, CDD, record keeping, on-going due diligence, reporting of suspicious transactions and combating the financing of terrorism; - c) establish appropriate mechanisms to ensure the AML/CFT policies are periodically reviewed and assessed in line with changes and developments in the reporting institution's products and services, technology as well as trends in ML/TF; - d) establish an effective internal control system for AML/CFT and maintain adequate oversight of the overall AML/CFT measures undertaken by the reporting institution; - e) define the lines of authority and responsibility for implementing the AML/CFT measures and ensure that there is a separation of duty between those implementing the policies and procedures and those enforcing the controls; - f) ensure effective internal audit function in assessing and evaluating the robustness and adequacy of controls implemented to prevent ML/TF; - g) assess the implementation of the approved AML/CFT policies through regular reporting and updates by the Senior Management and Audit Committee; and - establish MIS that is reflective of the nature of the reporting institution's operations, size of business, complexity of business operations and structure, risk profiles of products and services offered and geographical coverage.
+- (a) maintain accountability and oversight for establishing AML/CFT policies and minimum standards; - (b) approve policies regarding AML/CFT measures within the reporting institution, including those required for risk assessment, mitigation and profiling, CDD, record keeping, on-going due diligence, suspicious transaction report and combating the financing of terrorism; - (c) approve appropriate mechanisms to ensure the AML/CFT policies are periodically reviewed and assessed in line with changes and developments in the reporting institution's products and services, technology as well as trends in ML/TF; - (d) approve an effective internal control system for AML/CFT and maintain adequate oversight of the overall AML/CFT measures undertaken by the reporting institution; - (e) define the lines of authority and responsibility for implementing AML/CFT measures and ensure that there is a separation of duty between those implementing the policies and procedures and those enforcing the controls; - (f) ensure effective internal audit function in assessing and evaluating the robustness and adequacy of controls implemented to prevent ML/TF; - (g) assess the implementation of the approved AML/CFT policies through regular reporting and updates by the Senior Management and Audit Committee; and - (h) establish a Management Information System (MIS) that is reflective of the nature of the reporting institution's operations, size of business, complexity of business operations and structure, risk profiles of products and services offered and geographical coverage.